5 Signs You’re Wearing the Wrong Bra Size & How to Fix It

 5 Common Signs that You’re Wearing the Wrong Bra Size

-Finding the perfect bra is nothing short of a miracle, so even when a bra “kind of fits”, we go for it.
-However, our bodies know what’s right for us, and this applies to finding the right bra as well.
-Here are some of the common wrong bra size signs:
+Finding the perfect bra used to be nothing short of a miracle, so even when a bra “kind of fits”, we went for it and convinced ourselves that it’s not “too bad”.
+But guess what?
+Your body knows when something’s off, and you don’t need to do that anymore.
+Here are some of the common wrong bra size signs to watch out for:

-Does it feel like your straps are either falling or digging into your skin?
-This likely means that the band of your bra is too large, and you need a smaller band size for a balanced amount of support.
+If your straps fall like a flaky situationship or are digging in like an ex who won’t take a hint?
+This likely means that the band of your bra is too large, and you need to go for a smaller band size for balanced support.

 Your bra band should always rest evenly and firmly around your rib cage.
-If it is riding up on your back, it's too big.
+If your band is doing the cha-cha up your back, then it’s too loose.

-If you notice "spillage" over the top of your bra cups or if the cups are gaping on your chest, then it's time to change your cup size.
+Overflowing like your unanswered DMs?
+Or got a weird gap like you ghosted one boob?
+It’s time to get yourself measured and change your cup size.
 If you are experiencing spillage, go up a cup size.
-If there is a gap between the cups, go down a cup size.
+If there is a gap between the cups, go down a cup size: simple math but life-changing results.

-Suffering from chronic pain in your back, neck, or shoulders?
-Your bra may not be supporting your bust correctly.
-Look for bras that have wider straps, offer better band support, and are of the right cup size for you.
+Chronic pain in your back, neck, or shoulders and bras shouldn’t go together; this isn’t 2003.
+Look for bras that have wider straps, offer better band support, and a cup that actually fits.

 How to Measure Bra Size Correctly at Home